Back to docs

 └── feature-oauth-ui.md (4 stories, depends_on: [oauth-api])

-When you run /kit-tools:execute-feature on any feature spec in an epic, the orchestrator detects the epic and offers to execute all remaining specs in sequence on a shared epic/[name] branch.
+When you run /kit-tools:execute-epic, the orchestrator reads the epic’s decomposition table and executes specs in order on a shared epic/[name] branch.
 Each spec is validated, tagged, and archived before the next one starts.
 Dependencies are enforced as hard gates — a spec won’t execute until its depends_on specs are archived.

 #Feature Spec Lifecycle

-/complete-feature → archive feature spec, clean up artifacts, handle branch
+/complete-implementation → archive feature specs, clean up artifacts, handle branch

 #Feature Spec Structure